automainint/laplace/README.md

 #   The Laplace engine
 The quality of the real-time strategy game depends on low-latency responsiveness and scalability.
 Scalability requires parallelism on the local instance and lockstep networking.
-Lockstep systems requires a totally deterministic engine.
+Lockstep systems require a totally deterministic engine.
 In addition, extensibility is a useful feature.

 Laplace is an interactive multimedia framework that provides the deterministic and extensible engine with concurrency support and lockstep synchronization.